 Peanut OIT Trial (3 years)

-Connor is allergic to peanuts, cashews, almonds, hazelnuts, and walnuts.
+Connor is allergic to peanuts, almonds, walnuts, hazelnuts, pistachios and cashews.
 He is anaphylactic to these and we’ve had to use EpiPens in the past.
 When he got accepted into a 3 year peanut trial at the age of 10 years old, we were ecstatic to begin this road to freedom.

 The 3 years of this peanut trial broke down into 3 phases: dose escalation, maintenance, and tolerance.

-The first year of OIT, he started with a minuscule amount of peanut flour and increased every 2 weeks.
-He would take Zyrtec one hour before his dose of peanut flour mixed into applesauce.
-He would dose at home for 2 weeks, then go in to the clinic for a dose escalation.
-He continued this for a year.
+The first year of OIT was dose escalation.
+He started with a minuscule amount of peanut flour and increased every 2 weeks.
+An antihistamine, Zyrtec, was taken one hour before his dose of peanut flour mixed into applesauce.
+He would dose at home daily for 2 weeks, then go in to the clinic for a dose escalation.
+This continued for a year.
 Dosing was pretty easy for him.
 For a few days after each escalation, he would get a reaction of an itchy mouth for about half an hour.
 He escalated as high as 4000mg of peanut protein flour, which is equivalent to about 16 peanuts.
 There are typically 2 peanuts inside each pod/shell.

-The second year, he ate a daily 4000mg peanut protein flour mixed with applesauce or fruit smoothie.
+The second year, he ate a daily maintenance dose 4000mg peanut protein flour mixed with applesauce or fruit smoothie.

 The third year is where it got interesting.
 He could have randomized to a lower dose of peanut or switched to the placebo group which was oat flour.
 We are pretty sure he was randomized into the placebo group.
 With 3 months of this daily placebo dose, he failed his food challenge in the clinic.
 He could no longer tolerate the 4000mg and got a serious reaction.
 Two hours after his dose, he felt shortness of breath.
 Thankfully, with medication, he recovered.

 With the failed food challenge, came the graduation from this food allergy OIT trial.
 Connor started daily dosing again, this time with real peanuts.
 He eats 2 peanuts a day.
-He has also started OIT as part of the individualized clinical care program for his other nut allergens.
+He also started OIT as part of the individualized clinical care program for his other nut allergens: cashews, almonds, hazelnuts, and walnuts.

 Why We Chose Food Allergy OIT